meliHU/datasciencecousera/README.md

 # datasciencecousera

-this is my second assigment for the Courser's The Data Scientist's Toolbox course
+this is my second assignment for the Courser's The Data Scientist's Toolbox course